Skip to content

 Answer: 1893, in New Zealand.
 The campaign was led by Kate Sheppard, who gathered a petition signed by nearly a quarter of the adult female population.

-Why it stumps people: Guesses land on Scandinavian countries or the United States.
-New Zealand was decades ahead of the US (1920), the UK (1928), and France (1944).
+The guesses run to Scandinavia or the United States.
+Neither is right.
+New Zealand beat the US (1920), the UK (1928) and France (1944) by decades.
 The margin isn’t close.

-Did you know?
-LearnClash uses the same ELO rating system used in competitive chess.
-Get a hard history trivia question right that your opponent misses, and your rating jumps more than for an easy one.
+The scoring runs on chess math.
+LearnClash uses the same ELO rating system that ranks competitive chess players.
+Nail a hard history question your opponent flubs, and your rating climbs more than it would for an easy one.

 31. What was the last country to legally abolish slavery?
 (Hard)